 Anyone who is led or managed by someone needs to know three things.
 Firstly, what are they allowed to do?
 What CAN they do?

 Secondly, what are they expected to do?
-What SHOULD they do?
+What MUST they do?

 Thirdly, how are they required to do it?
-How MUST they do it?
+How SHOULD they do it?

 If one or more of these aspects is unclear, the result is a form of disempowerment that affects the individual being led, the leader, and the organisation as a whole.